Medical Marketing for Prioritizing Patients

 That’s patient-centric marketing, and it should now determine how your organization’s marketing strategy is being planned and executed.
 But for those at various stages of this complex and often challenging transition, here’s where and how to start, and four patient-centric marketing functions to make your top priorities right from the beginning.

-First, Here’s Why Brand-Centric Marketing Is Being Phased Out
+First, Here’s Why Brand-Centric Marketing & Advertising Is Being Phased Out

 The old, brand-centric approach was one that was largely necessitated by mass marketing, where a singular message—maybe one big idea—was delivered to consumers to quickly “tell a story” about why one particular brand was superior to the rest.